Preliminaries

 Note

 Considering the positions as DAGs, this + operation corresponds precisely to a Cartesian product: A simple Cartesian product, illustrated.
 Each edge corresponds to a move on exactly one of the two parallel positions.
+Note that the + operation as defined here is both commutative and associative.
+It is also closed over the space of impartial games, since the Cartesian product of two DAGs is still a DAG.

 Importantly, under our current definition of equivalence by outcome classes (i.e. all N-positions are equivalent, as are all P-positions), equivalent positions might not produce equivalent results when combined with other positions.
 Specifically, two N-positions combined could produce either an N-position or a P-position.